A Brief Personal Story

-In the grip section of my X-H1 review, I noted that I wasn’t sure whether I wanted to deal with the heft of a gripped X-H1 and an L-plate.
+In the grip section of my X-H1 review, I noted that I wasn’t sure whether I wanted to deal with the heft of a gripped X-H1 and an L-plate, or stick to a body-only L-plate.
 As it turns out, I ended up getting both.
 The convenience of 3 batteries was too much turn down any time I wanted to use proper support, but I knew a gripped and plated X-H1 would be too big to travel with.
-Not only is it big and heavy, the size also has an affect on potentially carry options.
+Not only is it big and heavy, the size also has an affect on potential carry options.

 Based on the main camera compartment of that bag and my memory, the X-H1 with L-plate is fairly similar in size to the Nikon D700 I had in it before.
 It fits perfectly, where a gripped body would not.

 I always thought when I traveled back to The Lake District, I’d bring something along the lines of my Invincible Landscaper kit.
 I’ll be bringing the lenses, but I won’t have a body dedicated to each.
 Instead, my second body will be an X-Pro2 with a weather sealed prime mounted for casual documentary shots.

 The X-H1 will mostly have the XF 16-55mm F/2.8 WR mounted on it.
 The section below the main camera compartment in my bag is just large enough to hold an XF 50-140mm F/2.8 WR without the tripod collar attached.
 It’s not ideal, but it seems about as sturdy to have the camera mounted on my tripod as it would be using the rather flex-prone tripod collar.